A Challenging Organisational Context

 Continuous Learning: Be a Part of the Change

-If you’ve read this far, you may have an opinion, or insights of your own.
-Clearly these are not trivial issues since they have a profound consequence for organisations and the people that work within them.
-Therefore, improving understanding and finding solutions to these issues is what I, Nick Keca, and the pages of this site are dedicated to.
+If you’ve read this far, you may have opinions, and/or insights of your own.
+These are not trivial issues.
+They have a profound consequence for organisations and the people that work within them.
+Therefore, improving understanding and finding solutions to these issues is what I, and the pages of this site are dedicated to.

 If you’re interested in the topics associated with Organisation Design, Leadership, Team Working, and People Management more generally, please browse the site, and revisit from time to time.
 My aim is to continually update it by adding the latest research and sharing the best business management articles I can find.